ShareFacebook Twitter AddThis

 The above examples barely scratch the surface of the movements overall momentum.
 There's Maria Fernanda pushing Venezuelan chocolate farmers to educate and earn more for their internationally revered product – product many of them have never tasted.
 There's the Italian chef Niko Romito producing healthier more delicious hospital menus in Rome, and Ebru Baybara helping vulnerable Turkish and Syrian women, many refugees, to improve their employment prospects through culinary training.
 The list is endless and above is just the chefs.
 This movement includes students, NGOs, charities, non-profits, academics, researchers, entrepreneurs and social enterprises.
 Ideas driving all manner of issues: from equality to economy, hunger to waste.

 It's also important to note that Social Gastronomy is not just a charity crusade to feed the world.
 There's Dan Barber trying to rescue flavour in farming with his Row7 seed breeding company.
 Karen Leibowitz and Anthony Myint proving that top restaurants can operate with zero foodprint.
 Community farmers around the world taking local plots and turning them into dense gardens.
-The biggest misconception of this activism is that it's driven by a 'Let's-feed-the-world' rhetoric.
+The biggest misconception of the movement is that it's driven by a 'let's-feed-the-world' rhetoric.

 Social Gastronomy can also be for profit: innovation, technology, politics, education – even medicine.
 The Alícia Foundation, for example, is a centre “devoted to technological innovation in cuisine, the improvement of eating habits and the evaluation of the food heritage.”
 It was originally founded through a collaboration between the Spanish chef Ferran Adria and the cardiologist Valentí Fuster.
 The foundation works on many different topics including new food solutions for cancer patients.